 The Kandiole Project is comprised of ten contiguous gold prospective permits, encompassing approximately 401.8sq. kilometres located within the Kéniéba "Cercle", an administrative sub-area of the Kayes Region, approximately 400 km west of Bamako, the capital of Mali in West Africa.
+Subsequent to October 31, 2022, the Kandiole North and the Mankouke permits were merged into one permit with no change in the total area.

-On July 2, 2020, the Company acquired the Dabia South permit (35 sq. kms - renewal date of February 3, 2022) through the acquisition of Komet Mali SARL (note 6), in which the \$3,345,661 acquisition cost was expensed in accordance with the Company's accounting policy for exploration and evaluation expenditures.
+On July 2, 2020, the Company acquired the Dabia South permit (35 sq. kms - renewal date of February 3, 2022.
+It was further renewed to February 3, 2025) through the acquisition of Komet Mali SARL, in which the \$3,345,661 acquisition cost was expensed in accordance with the Company's accounting policy for exploration and evaluation expenditures.
 In addition, the Company entered into nine option agreements to acquire 100% interest in nine permits, encompassing 366.8 sq. kilometres.
 Each option agreement requires the Company to keep each permit in good standing and perform all obligations required by law.